BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Depending on the time of day, Bouffalant Bill will be either outside or in a train car on the upper right side of the area that contains a healing machine.
 He will sell us some stuff.

-!shop("Bouffalant Bill", ["Poké Ball", "Great Ball", "Ultra Ball", "Max Repel", "Escape Rope", "Full Heal", "Ultra Potion"])
+!shop("Bouffalant Bill", ["Poke Ball", "Great Ball", "Ultra Ball", "Max Repel", "Escape Rope", "Full Heal", "Ultra Potion"])

 In a train car at the top of the area you can access a PC and meet Stephoscope.
 Talking to her twice after visiting Teknite Ridge, you'll be given the *Houndoominite*.
 Excellent.

 More importantly than all that though... by talking to *him* on the east side of Train Town, we can finally finish *the* quest.
-You know the one - we started it 5 minutes into the game when the fisherman and his buddy sold us a Pokémon and then stole it from us.
-We've watched our Pokémon by rights get taken by a guy in the slums, stolen by both the Magma Gang and Aqua Gang, and taken into the possession of an associate of the slimy Seventh Street Pokémon salesman.
+You know the one - we started it 5 minutes into the game when the fisherman and his buddy sold us a Pokemon and then stole it from us.
+We've watched our Pokemon by rights get taken by a guy in the slums, stolen by both the Magma Gang and Aqua Gang, and taken into the possession of an associate of the slimy Seventh Street Pokemon salesman.
 Next it was stolen by Corin Rouge, who had three of his associates bamboozle us long enough to escape into the desert.
-We paid the *gold* price for the Pokémon sixteen episodes ago.
+We paid the *gold* price for the Pokemon sixteen episodes ago.
 But now it's time for Corin Rouge to pay the *iron* price by being defeated once and for all.

 !battle(["Corin-Rouge", :CORINROUGE, 0], "Desert Field")

-This cruel thief has a Z-move and some Pokémon with Desert Field synergy, but they shouldn't be too tough to take out.
+This cruel thief has a Z-move and some Pokemon with Desert Field synergy, but they shouldn't be too tough to take out.
 Just be careful of the sixth, who can easily sweep your team if you aren't careful.

 By defeating him we can finally get our hands on our legendary weapon: **Magikarp**.
-I jest, but Gyarados is one of the strongest Pokémon in the game, so it is indeed worth it.
+I jest, but Gyarados is one of the strongest Pokemon in the game, so it is indeed worth it.

 Make your way out of the Train Town via the train car at the bottom.
 In the next area you can get a hidden *X Sp.
 Atk* and *X Speed*.
 You'll notice an entrance to a train car in the top right corner, which is where we'll go to continue the story.
 For now there are a couple goodies in the scrapyard that we couldn't access before, so I'll get those first.